Top 10 Programming Languages to Learn in 2020 – Demand, Jobs, Career Growth

 - 7M+ repositories for C and 560K+ repositories for C++ on Github

 - Companies working on C and C++: eBay, Spotify, Adobe, Oracle, HP, Huawei, IBM, PhonePe

 The language is developed by Google and it is also a simple language like Python so people who love to work on Python, they will definitely love this language as well.
 This language is pretty much already popular and scaling quite a lot at the backend services.
 In 2019 this language didn’t get much popularity but in 2020 it will be rising quite a lot.
 Go language is more efficient than C++ and it provides features to write concurrent programs that are difficult in other programming languages.
 Revel, Beego, Martini, Gin all are popular frameworks of this language.
 Its popularity is mostly in Silicon Valley startups but it is spreading all over the world day by day.

 - Ideal for building SPAs (single-page applications).

-- Can be used in Distributed system, Big data, Cloud Computing and for other large scale or complex applications.
+- Can be used in a Distributed system, Big data, Cloud Computing and for other large scale or complex applications.